Trenblack/self_site/index.md

 I've been focused on Stand Up specifically since graduating with my B.S in Mathematics in May 2023.
 Previously, I worked as a software engineer at Instagram.
 If you've ever gotten that notifications that say "two years ago today, you did this" while resurfacing an old photo, just know that I built that.
 I've also worked as an engineer at Amazon.

-I'm currently working on producing my own show, Drunkalogues: Standup Comedy meets Trauma Dumping.
+I'm currently working on producing my own show, Traumady: Standup Comedy meets Trauma Dumping.
 Later this year, I will be directing, filming, and editing a special for one of the best comedians in all of Arizona.

 [Check out some demos!]({% link about.md %})